Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron stars with matter

 For smaller $\varepsilon$, different structures for the outermost layers of the star are possible.
 For $0.01 \lesssim \varepsilon \lesssim 0.1$, there is no positive pressure where a heterogeneous phase is favored in all three scenarios and bulk matter at $\theta = \pi$ persists almost to the edge of the star.
 A crust in this case is only present in the thin domain wall region where the pressure of bulk matter is negative and hydrostatic equilibrium is maintained by the pressure produced by the axion gradient.
 In this case, $p_{\rm bulk} \approx - p_{\rm grad} = - f_a^2 (\nabla \theta)^2 / 2$.
 This case is sketched in the left panel of Fig.~\ref{fig:axcrusts} for Scenario A. Scenarios B and C look the same, but without a phase of dripped neutrons.
 If $\varepsilon$ is smaller, it is possible to have an axion-condensed crust at positive pressure.
 In this case (sketched in the right panel of Fig.~\ref{fig:axcrusts} for Scenario A), if the nuclear force is not significantly modified, some or all of the normal layers of the crust will be present in the $\theta = \pi$ region.
 The domain wall region still has a positive gradient pressure in this case and will support more crust at a negative bulk pressure.

 Although our treatment of axion condensed matter does not apply at arbitrarily high density, we can still speculate about the effects of axion condensation on neutron star masses and radii.
+A similar calculation was performed in Ref.~\cite{Balkin:2023xtr} for a non-interacting gas of neutrons, see also Ref.~\cite{Gao:2021fyk} for scalar effects on the crust thickness and EoS.
 As can be seen in Fig.~\ref{fig:iufsu eos}, at low density, the EOS is typically softer for $\theta = \pi$ and $\varepsilon$ not too small because of the contribution of the axion field.
 A naive extrapolation of nuclear matter to high density with only the axion-nucleon interaction we have considered thus far will eventually yield a stiffer EOS because of the lighter nucleon mass.
 This results in heavy neutron stars having larger radii and larger maximum mass.
 Figure~\ref{fig:mr} shows the relationship between mass and radius for neutron stars with various $\varepsilon$ within this simplistic picture of the high density EOS and treating the domain wall as thin ($1/m_a \ll r_{\rm NS})$.

-Counter-intuitively, larger $K_\sigma$ yields a larger NS radii for very small $\varepsilon$, pointing to a stiffer EOS.
+Counter-intuitively, larger $K_\sigma$ yields larger NS radii for very small $\varepsilon$, pointing to a stiffer EOS.
 At high density, larger $K_\sigma$ results in a stiffer EOS because of greater reduction to the effective nucleon mass.
 At low density, larger $K_\sigma$ corresponds to nuclei with larger isospin asymmetry increasing the electron pressure once the neutron dripped phase is missing, again giving a stiffer EOS.
-Only in a range of energy densities just above the crust-core phase transition do Scenario B and C give a softer EOS than Scenario A with Scenario C having such a small region of softening that it has minimal effect on the mass-radius curve and radii are larger for all masses.
+Only in a range of energy densities just above the crust-core phase transition do Scenario B and C give a softer EOS than Scenario A with Scenario C having such a small region of softening that it has a minimal effect on the mass-radius curve and radii are larger for all masses.